JaimeGensler/thyseus/docs/multithreading/using_multiple_threads.md

 exceeding `navigator.hardwareConcurrency`, you should clamp the value (e.g., `Math.min(navigator.hardwareConcurrency ??
 1, yourTargetThreadCount)`).

-> If you'd like to enable multithreading on newer versions of Safari, you will
+> If you're targeting newer versions of Safari and would like to enable
-> need to use some form of
+> multithreading, you will need to use some form of
 > [user agent sniffing](https://developer.mozilla.org/en-US/docs/Web/HTTP/Browser_detection_using_the_user_agent)
 > or a [polyfill](https://github.com/oftn-oswg/core-estimator) for
 > navigator.hardwareConcurrency.

 ## Wait... that's it?

-That's pretty much it, yeah!
+Yep, that's pretty much it!
 Using the parameter descriptors of a system, Thyseus is able to determine what systems can run in workers (as opposed to the main thread only) as well as what systems can run in parallel. **In other words, because Thyseus requires you to declare what data you are using and how, it knows how to parallelize your systems for maximum performance without you needing to do anything more.**